 The gospel is the good news that God himself has come to rescue and restore creation in and through the work of Jesus Christ on our behalf.
 Jesus changes everything.

 Our sin has wrecked our lives and is the source of the brokenness around us.
 Only through the work of Jesus in his death on the cross can our lives be changed.
 As we respond to him with faith, we are forgiven, provided freedom, and our relationship with God is restored.
 Every Jesus follower is invited to follow him into his mission to rescue and restore.
-I am privileged enough that I get to devote my working hours directly to this task as a pastor helping to build disciples who carryout this mission at Sun Valley Community Church.
+I am privileged enough that I get to devote my working hours directly to this task as a pastor helping to build disciples who carryout this mission at Harvest Community Church.